amsliu/amsliu.github.io/index.md

 🚀 What I'm Looking For:

-I'm seeking a role (in the US or remote) that will allow me to learn more about new technologies and to grow as a technical writer, technical editor, content developer, and/or content designer.
+I’m seeking a role (in the US or remote) that will allow me to learn more about new technologies and apply my experiences in content development, enterprise support, and cloud security.
 If you are a hiring manager or recruiter, I would love to work with you!

 ---